 - why buy pre construction / why buy presale condo

-Making the Smart Decision When Investing in Pre-Construction Condos Vs Resale Condos
+Making the Smart Decision When Buying Pre-Construction Condos Vs Resale Condos

-There are so many options when it comes to investing in real estate but one of the questions we get asked the most is, “Should I invest in Toronto pre-construction condos versus re-sale condos?”
+There are so many options when it comes to investing in real estate but one of the questions we get asked the most is, “What is the best investment when it comes to Toronto pre-construction condos versus re-sale condos?”